ecschuetz/TWS-API-Historical-Data-Manager/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Neural Net Fitting of given historical Market Data.
 The Given Arguments can be checked for Input and Output values.
-After Setting Up Input & Output, you be able to create a neural Net with
+After Setting Up Input & Output, you be able to create a neural Net (see https://de.mathworks.com/help/deeplearning/gs/fit-data-with-a-neural-network.html)
 ```sh
  nftool
   ```